Off the Wagon: the Concept

 May I make a reservation?

-Yes, you may and it is encouraged for groups of six or more!
+Yes, you may and it is encouraged for groups of six or more for Friday and Saturday!
 Our reservations are pre-paid and non-refundable.
 Although it is not refundable, we will change reservation dates if you need to cancel.
-Our reservation is $5/head, which is the weekend cover charge, and those who arrive before showtime (9pm Friday and 8pm Saturday) will have their choice of seating.
+Our reservation is $5/head, which is the weekend cover charge, and those who arrive before showtime (8pm on Friday and Saturday) will have their choice of seating.
 Those who arrive after showtime will get the best available.
 If your group arrives after 9pm, seating is not guaranteed but entry is.
 Since we do not serve food, the State law makes us be a private club and one person of your group must be a member.
 If no one is currently a member, you can take care of this during your visit to Off the Wagon by paying $1 and filling out a membership form.
 Once you get here, the host staff will have your receipt and membership card.
 The best time to call is between 6-8pm before we start getting busy.
 If you leave a message, we will return your call in the order the message was received.
 So, give us a call at 828-785-1390 to setup your reservation today!

 I called this morning to make a reservation and no one was there.
 Why?